 Reaction Enthalpy Engine BENCHMARK

 157 reactions across 12 categories.
-3.5% MAPE with zero fitted parameters.
-Handles any chemical equation from first principles.
+3.5% MAPE with zero fitted parameters, Hess's law thermodynamics, and sub-millisecond evaluation.

 157 reactions across 12 categories.
-3.5% MAPE with zero fitted parameters.
-Handles any chemical equation from first principles.
+3.5% MAPE with zero fitted parameters, Hess's law thermodynamics, and sub-millisecond evaluation.

 157 reactions across 12 thermochemical categories